 Without the right culture and capability in place, it’s incredibly difficult for your teams to work cohesively with the pricing team to get the dollar value from any investment in pricing strategy, technology, and optimisation.

-Too many consultant and managers still operate in a command-and-control system.
+Too many consultants and managers still operate in a command-and-control system.
 A bit like the military, i.e., officers barking orders at their subordinates while keeping their true intentions close to their chest to confuse and bewilder their troops.
 Both approaches are assertions of control – one aggressive, the other passive-aggressive.

-When new pricing hires and their peers in other department aren’t sure what you want to accomplish by changing pricing, they automatically become resistant to change.
+When new pricing hires and their peers in other departments aren’t sure what you want to accomplish by changing pricing, they automatically become resistant to change.
 They don’t feel safe, and workflows and implementation become easily disrupted and unfruitful.

 Instead of acting with confidence and autonomously, teams begin to hesitate to make decisions; get distracted by low-level price operations and maintenance, or struggle to admit their mistakes.

-If you want profitable growth to be in everyone’s business, hiring right can accelerate your journey
+If you want profitable growth to be in everyone’s business, hiring right can accelerate your journey.

 Integrating your pricing team into the business does not have to be fraught with risk.
 There are better ways of doing it.